Go Ad-Free

 Here’s the bad news: We don’t know how long brain fog after COVID will last.

-This could be a relatively short phenomenon.
-A few months and everyone will be back to normal.
-On the other hand, it could take years for recovery.
+Individual experience with this disturbing phenomenon undoubtedly vary.
+We are disappointed that the most recent research suggests it could take years for recovery.
 And some people may never completely recover.
 We suspect it could a long time before we will get accurate answers to these crucial questions.

 There may also be other symptoms besides brain fog after COVID.
 Research published in Science (Jan.
 20, 2022) reports many other symptoms including depression, headache, stroke, confusion and even psychosis.
 We hope investigators make this a priority.
 Perhaps we will also glean insight into the impact of viral infections on conditions like Alzheimer’s disease.
 Read about this intriguing line of research at this link.